ON THIS PAGE

 Once you have set up the app and generated the API credentials, create a Pipeline to complete the framework for replicating the data from Shopify into the Destination.
 To do this:

-Select Source Type as Shopify.
+In the Select Source Type page, select Shopify.

 Pipeline Name: A unique name for your Shopify Pipeline.